CheckMate-743: Immunotherapy Beats Chemo

 Clinical Significance

-Dr. Paul Baas, lead investigator, noted that this trial “provides a new first-line treatment option for patients with malignant pleural mesothelioma.”
+Dr. Paul Baas, lead investigator of the primary Lancet publication, noted that this trial “provides a new first-line treatment option for patients with malignant pleural mesothelioma.”
 The results confirm that immunotherapy can fundamentally change outcomes in this historically difficult-to-treat cancer.

 The combination is FDA-approved for unresectable (cannot be surgically removed) malignant pleural mesothelioma.
 It’s a first-line treatment, meaning it can be used before trying chemotherapy.